 In addition to that, you may also send a sample of your soil to a soil technician and get that checked.
 There could be different labs that practice different approaches, so ensure that you select someone who has gained recognition for their work.
 However, when you send the sample, ensure that you send it in aerobic conditions unless it would give you inaccurate results.

 Further, if you find out there are normal pathogenic spores in the soil mix, you may just ignore that as it is quite normal.
 However, if you found out that there are other microorganisms , that would be attractive for the other harmful fungi.

 How Do I Identify the Different Types of Mold?

-You could identify the different types of mold by simply looking at them. so, if I briefly elaborate on them, soil fungus would tend to look like white stringy clumps.
-There are numerous types of mold which you may come across.
+You could identify the different types of mold by simply looking at them.
+So, to summarize, soil fungus appears in the form of white stringy clumps.
+There are numerous types of mold that you may come across.

 - Leaf spot is a commonly spotted mold type, and you could see them as spots which are discolored.
 They would most probably be either yellow or brown.
 If you come across any, I suggest you remove the infected parts.
 If it keeps spreading, you need to treat them more.